 Studies have shown that 15%-20% of patients in the intensive care unit (ICU) may have higher levels of consciousness than their bedside behavioral examination suggests.
 Consciousness that cannot be detected with the bedside exam is labeled "covert consciousness."

-At Massachusetts General Hospital, Brian Edlow, MD, associate director of the Center for Neurotechnology and Neurorecovery in the Department of Neurology and a faculty member in the Athinoula A. Martinos Center for Biomedical Imaging, is leading the charge in developing a fuller understanding of covert consciousness.
+At Massachusetts General Hospital, Brian Edlow, MD, associate director of the Center for Neurotechnology and Neurorecovery in the Department of Neurology, a faculty member in the Athinoula A. Martinos Center for Biomedical Imaging, and Chen Institute MGH Research Scholar 2023-2028, is leading the charge in developing a fuller understanding of covert consciousness.

 This work is especially important because the bedside behavioral exam results often inform families' decisions on whether to continue life support.
 Clinicians' assessments of the patient's level of consciousness have been cited as the most significant factor in families' decisions.
 Without a fuller understanding of what is happening in the brain, they may choose to withdraw the support prematurely.
 Discontinuation of life-sustaining therapy is the cause of death for up to 80% of patients with acute severe brain injuries.

 In recent years, Dr. Edlow and colleagues have shown that task-based functional MRI (fMRI) and EEG could reveal covert consciousness in patients in the ICU receiving treatment for acute severe traumatic brain injury (TBI).